yangdanny97/yangdanny97.github.io/_posts/2024-11-20-nyc-subway-connectivity.md

   <img height="500" src="https://yangdanny97.github.io/misc/subways/services.png">
 </p>

-Surprisingly, Bed-Stuy and Bushwick are also stand out as being particularly convenient, although their subway stations are all on the edges of the neighborhood so they may not be particularly easy to walk to.
-On the other hand, Astoria, Greenpoint, and Williamsburgh stand out as having very low redundancy compared to other popular/upscale neighborhoods, since they are dependent on only 1-2 lines.
+Bed-Stuy and Bushwick stand out as being particularly convenient, although their subway stations are all on the edges of the neighborhood so they may not be particularly easy to walk to.
+On the other hand, Astoria, Greenpoint, and Williamsburgh stand out as having few options compared to other popular neighborhoods, since they are dependent on only 1-2 lines.

 One issue with counting lines is that not all lines are created equal - having the E stop in your neighborhood is much more useful than having the Franklin Ave shuttle, for example.
 The length of the subway line, or where you can actually travel to along that line, definitely matters.